You may not even consider it, but most of us make use of at least one digital-to-analogue converter (more handily known as a DAC) every single day.

 You’ll hear optimum results with CD-quality content and above, which is best stored in FLAC, WAV or ALAC (Mac) lossless PCM formats, or alternatively DSD if you prefer.

 The arguments as to which encoding system is better continue to rumble on.
-Suffice to say if you’re someone firmly settled in the DSD camp, it’s worth checking the DAC you’re considering supports it – not all do.
+Suffice to say if you’re someone firmly settled in the DSD camp, it’s worth checking the DAC you’re considering supports it – most, but not all, do.

 What type of DAC is right for you?

-More often than not they use the power from your computer, so there’s no need for an extra power source.
+More often than not they use the power from your computer or phone, so there’s no need for an extra power source.
 They largely keep connections simple, with just a headphone socket and possibly a line-level output for hooking up to powered speakers or a hi-fi system.

-If you need more connectivity and are not concerned about taking your DAC around with you, a desktop USB unit - such as the Audiolab M-DAC - might be more suitable.
+If you need more connectivity and are not concerned about taking your DAC around with you, a desktop USB unit might be more suitable.
 These are usually bigger and require their own power source, but often offer several additional digital or analogue audio inputs alongside a USB input for connecting to your computer.
+Some, like the iFi Zen DAC V2, can be either USB or mains powered.

-Keep an eye out for a headphone amp if you want to use headphones, as not all DACs offer this as an option - the new Chord Qutest (the replacement for the 2Qute), for instance, is a standalone DAC without any headphone features.
-Many alternatives offer this functionality these days, though.
+Keep an eye out for a DAC with a headphone amp if you want to use headphones, as not all DACs offer this as an option – the Award-winning Chord Qutest, for instance, is a standalone DAC without any headphone features, designed to slip into a system between a digital source and amplifier.

-Finally, there are the DACs that are designed to work as part of a bigger home audio system.
-These will usually have even more inputs – particularly more niche sockets such as AES/EBU – and, potentially, more features too.
-They'll support the full range of high-resolution music formats, for example, or offer Bluetooth connectivity for streaming wirelessly from your smartphone or tablet.
+Finally, there are the DACs that are born to work as part of a bigger home audio system.
+These will usually have even more inputs – particularly more niche sockets such as AES/EBU – and, potentially more features too.
+They'll support the full range of high-resolution music formats, for example, or offer Bluetooth connectivity for streaming wirelessly from your smartphone or tablet (which portable and desktop units tend to offer these days too).

 Some will even come with volume control, so they can be used as a pre-amp too.